ASSESSMENT AND EVALUATION

 The First Step

-During this phase, students are integrated into academics, residential living and therapy.
+During the evaluation phase, students are integrated into academics, residential living, and therapy that is separate from our program’s milieu.
 Students work with their therapist to provide a full disclosure of all previous sexual and non-sexual activities.
-They take a therapeutic validation test, which is administered by an independent licensed expert in adolescent sexual issues.
+They then will validate their disclosure by taking a clinical polygraph, which is administered by an independent licensed expert in adolescent sexual issues.
 The test is used to validate the student’s honesty and expedite the treatment process.

-Many Oxbow students arrive having already received some form of psychological evaluation.
-However, because students have not been completely honest about their sexual behaviors in previous counseling or therapeutic settings, test results can be incomplete.
+Many Oxbow students arrive having already received some form of psychological evaluation or even a psychosexual evaluation.
+However, because students have not been completely honest about their sexual behaviors in previous counseling or therapeutic settings, test results can be incomplete and not fully accurate.

-Upon successful completion of the validation test, all of the treatment notes, residential notes, academic progress, validation test report, disclosure, and sexual history are submitted to an independent licensed psychologist who specializes in adolescent psychosexual evaluations, which includes a sexual behavioral risk assessment.
+Upon successful completion of the clinical polygraph, all of the treatment notes, residential notes, academic progress, validation test report, disclosure, and sexual history are submitted to an independent licensed psychologist who specializes in adolescent psychosexual evaluations, which includes a sexual behavioral risk assessment.

 At the end of the diagnostic assessment period, parents and allied professionals have an accurate and complete profile upon which to focus treatment.